 What Is Cat Dementia?

 Cat dementia is similar to human Alzheimer's disease.
-It can cause your cat to experience memory loss, behavioral changes, and in some cases hearing or vision loss.
+The decline in cognitive function can cause your elderly cat to experience memory loss, behavioral changes, and in some cases hearing or vision loss.

 According to Hills Pet Nutrition, "Like any other organ, the brain deteriorates with age.
 The aging feline brain often starts to show signs of wear and tear between the ages of 10 to 15, after which these signs may seem to accelerate as the disease progresses and the signs become more noticeable."

-Since FCD is highly common in older cats, cat parents should look out for symptoms as their cats approach age 10 to catch it as soon as possible.
+Since FCD is highly common in older cats, cat parents should look out for symptoms and pay closer attention to behavioral changes as their cats approach age 10 to catch it as soon as possible.

 What Are the Symptoms of Cat Dementia?

-Every cat is different and no two cases of cat dementia will be exactly the same, but there are common signs that may signal something's wrong and help you detect FCD.
-A few indicators of cat dementia are:
+Every cat is different and no two cases of feline dementia will be exactly the same, but there are common signs that may signal something's wrong and help you detect FCD.
+A few indicators of cognitive impairment linked to FCD are:

 - Unprompted loud vocalization